-The 2009 International Building Code (IBC) now requires a two-way communication system on ALL NEW CONSTRUCTION for all Areas of Refuge regardless if they have a sprinkler system or not.
-Also significant remodels or change of use of a building may require Areas of Refuge.1007.6.3 Two-Way Communication.
+2009 International Building Code (IBC) requires a two-way communication system for all Area(s) of Refuge in New Construction, Significant Remodels or Change of Building Use, regardless if they have a sprinkler system or not1007.6.3 Two-Way Communication.
 Areas of Refuge shall be provided with a two-way communication system complying with Sections 1007.8.1 and 1007.8.2.1007.8 Two-Way Communication.
 A two-way communication system shall be provided at the elevator landing on each accessible floor that is one or more stories above or below the story of exit discharge complying with Sections 1007.8.1 and 1007.8.2.

 1.)
 Two-way communication systems are not required at the elevator landing where the two-way communication system is provided within areas of refuge in accordance with section 1007.6.3 (Stairwell Areas of Refuges)1007.8.1 System Requirements.
 Two-way communications shall provide communication between each required location (Rath Call Boxes) and the fire command center or central control point location